 In November 2014, we organized the 2nd edition of the Information Day on Driver Fatigue, whose goal was to provide information and tools to outreach workers and those who are in contact with clienteles likely to be affected by this important road safety issue.

 The talks given during the day were intended for everyone who has a role to play in preventing accidents related to driver fatigue.

 The talks were also relevant for occupational health and safety professionals, since lack of sleep interferes not only driving, but with the performance of many other tasks.
 In the long term, lack of sleep can have detrimental impacts on health.
 The day was also intended for individuals interested in public health issues.

-PDF presentation: La fatigue au volant : un problème majeur de santé publique (PDF, 1.5 Mo)This file does not meet Web accessibility standards. (in French only)
+PDF presentation: La fatigue au volant : un problème majeur de santé publique (PDF, 1.5 Mo)This file does not meet the Web accessibility standard. (in French only)

 Charles Morin, Université Laval

 This talk was a discussion of driver fatigue as a public health issue.
 It included an overview of the warning signs of fatigue, its main causes and consequences and its impacts on road safety.